This budget-friendly electric heater does more than warm the home

 The two-in-one appliance also purifies the air as it heats

-If you’re looking for cost-effective ways to keep warm this winter, especially during the harshest cold snaps, I’ve spotted an excellent deal on our favourite tried-and-tested electric heater.
-Not only does it warm up the air in your home, but it purifies it, too.
+It’s been a wet, cold and windy start to 2026, and if you’re looking for ways to stay cosy and warm, Dreamland’s silent power pure air fan heater is the model we recommend in our tried and tested review of the best electric heaters.

-Appliances expert Rachael Penn named it the best electric heater overall, praising its multiple functions.
-“This does everything you need it to do: it heats up quickly, holds the heat and purifies the air,” she said.
+Along with damp-busting dehumidifiers, electric heaters are invaluable additions to your home throughout the winter months, but choosing a model can be tricky.
+After putting a variety to the test in her own home, our home appliance expert Rachael Penn hailed Dreamland’s as her top pick, commending its verstailty.
+The appliance isn’t just a heater, it also purifiers the air, and has a cooling fan function, too.
+“This does everything you need it to do: it heats up quickly, holds the heat and purifies the air,” she praised.

-The price of the heater dropped to a record low during last year’s Amazon’s Prime Day and Black Friday sales, and has remained at this price since, even during 2026’s January Sales.

-For more ways to stay toasty this winter, you can browse our tried-and-tested pick of the best electric blankets.
+For more ways to fend off the chill, you can browse our tried-and-tested pick of the best electric blankets.
 But if it’s the Dreamland purifying electric heater you’re after, here’s everything you need to know.

 Dreamland silent power pure air fan heater